Antibiotic Testing USP

 How is Antibiotic Potency Testing Conducted?

-USP General Chapter <81> entitled “Antibiotic Potency Assays” provides two (2) method types for determining antibiotic potency: Cylinder-Plate Assay and Turbidimetric Assay.
+USP General Chapter <81> entitled “Antibiotic Potency Assays” provides method types for determining antibiotic potency.
+CPT performs the Cylinder-Plate Assay for the antibiotics indicated in USP <81>.

 Cylinder-Plate Assay: